Jianqiang/embedding-matching-word-segmenter/readme.md

 This repository hosts the code for the following paper:

 Ma and Hinrichs.
 2015.
 Accurate Linear-Time Chinese Word Segmentation via Embedding Matching.
-In *Proceeding of ACL*.
+In *Proceedings of ACL*.

 The python implementation is in the /code folder.
 Change the directory there to get started.